pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

 - Your Pega-provided SRS Docker image in the repository to which you pushed the image.

 - Your choice to enable either:

-  - An ElasticSearch service that is defined at [Elasticsearch Helm Chart](https://github.com/elastic/helm-charts/tree/master/elasticsearch) which the SRS provides to your deployment.
+  - An ElasticSearch service that is defined at [ElasticSearch Helm Chart](https://github.com/elastic/helm-charts/tree/master/elasticsearch) which the SRS provides to your deployment.
-  - Your Elasticsearch cluster for which you specify the required authentication details.
+  - Your ElasticSearch cluster for which you specify the required authentication details.

-- And additional, supported environmental variables for Elasticsearch basic authentication.
+- Add additional, recommended environmental variables for ElasticSearch basic authentication.
+For details, see [Examples/openshift](https://github.com/elastic/helm-charts/blob/master/elasticsearch/examples/openshift/values.yaml).

-- Three additional parameters that elasticSearch recommends for OpenShift deployments.
+- Three additional parameters that ElasticSearch recommends for OpenShift deployments.

 1. To download the backingservices.yaml Helm chart to the \<local filepath>\openshift-demo, enter: